AlgyJr/ios_guides/Understanding-Swift.md

 }
 ```

-"For-in loops" come in really handy when you want to do something to each item in a collection (such as an array):
+**For-in loops** come in really handy when you want to do something to each item in a collection (such as an array):

 ```swift
 let names = ["Anna", "Alex", "Brian", "Jack"]